 As a CPA Working in Wealth Management, Here’s How I Plan for My Clients

-Because the biggest threats to your wealth aren’t always in the markets—they’re in the missed planning
+Because the biggest threats to your wealth aren’t always in the markets; they’re in the missed planning.

-In retirement, your single biggest expense won’t be your mortgage, healthcare, or even that dream vacation to Italy—it will be taxes.
-Yet when I ask new clients about their long-term tax strategy, the most common answer is, “I don’t have one.”
-That is the gap I fill.
-As a CPA in wealth management, I look at the full financial picture—taxes, investments, income, cash flow, and risk—and design strategies that help clients make the most of the wealth they’ve worked hard to build.
-It’s not just about growing money in a portfolio; it’s about creating a plan that works in real life.
-Here’s how I approach planning and why a combination of tax expertise and long-term strategy can make such a meaningful difference.
+That’s the gap I fill.
+As a CPA working in wealth management, I look at the big picture; taxes, investments, income, cash flow, and risk; and design strategies that help my clients make the most of the wealth they’ve worked hard to build.
+It’s not just about growing money in a portfolio; it’s about creating a plan that works in the real world.

-1. It Starts with Taxes—Because They Quietly Shape Everything
+1. It Starts with Taxes; Because They Quietly Shape Everything

 2. Investments Are a Tool, Not the Goal